barryclark/jekyll-now/_posts/VRD/2018-02-21-Apple_Crash.md

 # Emails and Response Time
 After emailing product-security@apple.com, an analysis of the issue and conclusion was met within four days.
-The bug has been passed to the appropriate team and it maybe likely that Mac users may have the oppertunity to use Class E networks for those qwerky experiments.
+The bug has been passed to the appropriate team and it maybe likely that Mac users may have the opportunity to use Class E networks for those qwerky experiments.

 # Conclusion
 Overall the bug was fairly neat and demonstrates that integer overflows can still happen.
 Although this bug seems to be un-exploitable, it highlights that validation within the network manager is preventing legitimate IP addresses being entered.